 If you’d like to further assert your right to object to our processing of your data, email email@example.com.

-The nitty gritty: when you turn the flag off, the events are sent, but we tell our servers to not store these events.
-They're dropped immediately — they're not stored or processed at all.
-The reason that we chose to do it this way is so that when you turn it off on your desktop app it also turns off automatically on your phone - and vice-versa.
+When you turn the flag off, the events are sent, but we tell our servers to not store these events.
+They're dropped immediately and are not stored or processed at all.
+The reason that we chose to do it this way is so that when you turn it off on your desktop app, it also turns off automatically on your phone - and vice-versa.
 This allows us to keep things the same across all of our apps and clients, across upgrades.

 Once turned off, any previously collected data will no longer be directly associated with your account — even if you turn it on in the future, it won't use any data from when it was turned on in the past.
 Previously collected data will not be used to personalize the product for you.